How to Change a Pool Light Bulb

 If you are unsure or hesitant about the DIY strategy, hire a professional for this project.

 That’s it for changing a pool light bulb!
-Hopefully, this makes the process a lot easier for you, or maybe you’ve decided to call a pro.
-If you have questions, send me a message.
-Always happy to help in any way I can.
+Hopefully, this makes the process a lot easier for you, and remember, if you are at all hesitant about the project, call a professional.
+It is always better to be safe than sorry.